Jordan Watson: Career

 Watson made the first defence of his ISKA world title against Cédric Muller at Siam Warriors in Cork, Ireland on 16 April 2011.
 Utilizing damaging low kicks and crisp boxing, Watson won by unanimous decision and retained the belt.
-He then joined the short-lived Muaythai Premier League and, in his only appearance in the promotion, lost to Ky Hollenbeck by unanimous decision after being floored with a spinning backfist in a three-round bout at Muaythai Premier League: Strength and Honor in Padova, Italy, on 8 October 2011.
+He then joined the short-lived Muaythai Premier League and, in his only appearance in the promotion, lost to Ky Hollenbeck by unanimous decision after being floored with a spinning backfist in a three-round bout at Muaythai Premier League: Strength and Honor in Padua, Italy, on 8 October 2011.
 Towards the end of the year, Watson joined the cast of The Challenger Muay Thai reality television show, the unofficial successor to The Contender Asia, in Kuala Lumpur, Malaysia.
 The format of the show consisted of sixteen middleweights fighting in a tournament for a $100,000 prize.
 He defeated Cyrus Washington, Cédric Muller in a rematch, and Mostafa Abdollahi over sixteen weeks on the road to the final where he faced Tum Mardsua in December 2011.
 Both fighters exchanged throws and Mardsua cut Watson badly with an elbow in round four.
 After five rounds, all three judges awarded the fight to Mardsua.